 - The lunch /recess period is forty minutes with two grades eating at one time and two grades at recess - All children are required to stay for lunch every day.
-Lunches are brown bagged unless the optional Parent Club Out-To-Lunch is purchased on selected days - Milk is available for purchase - Students should be dressed appropriately for outside recess at all times.
+Lunches are brown bagged unless the optional Parent Club Out-To-Lunch is purchased on selected days - Milk is available - Students have assigned tables by grade - Students should be dressed appropriately for outside recess at all times.
 Students have outdoor recess if the temperature is 30 degrees Fahrenheit or above - It is our goal that all students at St. Mark School understand the importance of correct behavior and proper courtesy on the playground.
 Recess will be denied to students who consistently violate safety and courtesy rules